vickgoodman/infra/tools/beman-tidy/docs/dev-guide.md

 * `beman-tidy` must have `verbose` and `non-verbose` modes.
 Default is `non-verbose`.
 * `beman-tidy` must have `dry-run` and `fix-inplace` modes.
 Default is `dry-run`.
 * `beman-tidy` must detect types of checks: failed, passed, skipped (not implemented) and print the summary/coverage.
+* `beman-tidy` can access configuration files shipped with the tool itself (e.g., `.beman-standard.yml` or `LICENSE`).
+All such files must be in the `beman_tidy/` directory to be automatically available in exported packages.
+It cannot access files from the repository itself (e.g., `infra/LICENSE` or `infra/tools/beman-tidy/README.md`).

 Limitations: